williamaredal/LuxAI-S2/README.md

 [X]
 * TODO Remove enemy factory tile coordinates from closest rubble low list to avoid clearing out rubble for opponent [X]
+* TODO Make bots with ore assignments fetch power from factory with "pickup", as power is not utilized to full extent [X]

 ### Placement choice
 * TODO Make the agent place a factory right next to one ice tile